seieric/gst-dsobjectsmask/README.md

 # Gst-dsobjectsmask

 This plugin masks objects detected by NVIDIA nvinfer plugin.
 Fast and smooth since all the masking processes are done with GPU.
+Originally forked from [seieric/gst-dsobjectsmosaic](https://github.com/seieric/gst-dsobjectsmosaic).

 Must be a better masking solution than masking with nvdsosd.
 ![](https://raw.githubusercontent.com/seieric/gst-dsobjectsmask/main/gst-dsobjectsmask.png "")